Taste of the Arctic Summer Overview

-During the summer months, the Arctic awakens from its winter slumber and explodes in a firework of colour to show off its raw beauty.
-Experience seemingly endless summer nights, exotic tundra abloom in a fiery haze of flowers, watch for whales and polar bears on a day boat excursion with Inuit guides in legendary Frobisher Bay, kayak, visit museums and art galleries all guided by the local Inuit people of Iqaluit.
-This action packed Getaway to the Arctic will leave you wanting more.
+During the summer months, the Arctic awakens from its winter slumber and explodes with a firework of colour, showing off its raw and pristine beauty.
+Experience seemingly endless summer days and the midnight sun, and admire the exotic tundra abloom in a brilliant blaze of wildflowers.
+Led by your Inuit guide, your days will be spent looking out for whales and polar bears on a boat trip on legendary Frobisher Bay, kayaking in tranquil waters, and visiting museums and art galleries to learn more about the culture and history of the Inuit people of Iqaluit.
+This action-packed getaway to the Arctic will definitely leave you wanting more!

 The capital of Nunavut is located on Frobisher Bay on Baffin Island.
 A legacy of the fact that the community was originally a military airbase built during WWII is that the Iqaluit International Airport is the nexus of a thriving air passenger and cargo industry.
 Since being named the capital, infrastructure has grown at an amazing rate.